Sign up for the ING newsletter to receive news and announcements.

 Developing Cultural Competency: Healthcare for the Muslim Patient

-- Improved awareness and understanding of the current environment and its impact on Muslims generally and Muslim patients specifically.
+- Improved awareness and understanding of Islamophobia and its manifestations in various institutions, as well as its impact on Muslims generally and Muslim patients specifically.

 - Reduction in misunderstandings and barriers to accessing healthcare.

-- Cultural awareness and development of cultural competency skills as it relates to working with the American Muslim patients and their families.
+- Cultural awareness and development of cultural competency skills as it relates to working with Muslim American patients and their families.

 - Increased healthcare provider capacity for addressing growing diversity, persistent disparities, and the promotion of health equity.